mootools/mootools-core/Docs/Utilities/Swiff.md

   * allowScriptAccess - (*string*: defaults to always) The domain that the SWF object allows access to.
   * quality - (*string*: defaults to 'high') The render quality of the movie.
   * swLiveConnect - (*boolean*: defaults to true) the swLiveConnect parameter to allow remote scripting.
-  * wMode - (*string*: defaults to 'transparent') Allows the SWF to be displayed with a transparent background.
+  * wMode - (*string*: defaults to 'window') Changes the way the SWF is displayed in the browser.
 * properties - (*object*) Additional attributes for the object element.
 * vars - (*object*) Vars will be passed to the SWF as querystring in flashVars.
 * callBacks - (*object*) Functions to call from the SWF.
 These will be available globally in the movie, and bound to the object.